Window insulation and double glazing

 Slim double glazing

-You may be able to replace your existing pieces of glass with sealed units, if your frames can accommodate them.
+You may be able to replace your existing pieces of glass with sealed units if your frames can accommodate them.
 Slim units are now available that are suitable for use in many original window frames without the need for replacements.
-These can have an overall thickness of as little as 12mm with a gas-filled cavity and 5mm perimeter seal designed to fit into Georgian-style windows to maintain the visually slim glazing bars.
+These can have an overall thickness of as little as 12mm with a gas-filled cavity and a 5mm perimeter seal designed to fit into Georgian-style windows to maintain the visually slim glazing bars.
 A traditional glazer should be able to fit them.

 Secondary glazing